rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 Functions with this ABI unwind using the native unwinding mechanism of the platform.

-This RFC adds support of this ABI for some tier-1 targets, but it is expected that support for this ABI will be added to more targets in the future, either in other RFCs that build on this one, or in FCPs.
+This RFC adds support of this ABI for most Rust targets with unwinding support, but it is expected that support for this ABI will be added to more targets in the future, either in other RFCs that build on this one, or in FCPs.

 # Motivation
 [motivation]: #motivation